choonghyunryu/dlookr/README.md

 #### Reporting the information of data diagnosis for table of thr DBMS

-The following shows several examples of creating a data diagnosis report for a DBMS table.
+The following shows several examples of creating an data diagnosis report for a DBMS table.

 Using the `collect_size` argument, you can perform data diagnosis with the corresponding number of sample data.
-If the number of data is huge, use `collect_size`.
+If the number of data is very large, use `collect_size`.

 ``` r
 # create html file.